JoshOrndorff/recipes/src/storage/mapping.md

 # Mapping

-In the context of blockchains, mappings are a very powerful primitive.
-A *stateful* cryptocurrency might store a mapping between accounts and balances (see [example](#ex)).
-In this way, mappings prove useful when representing "owned" data.
+Mappings are a very powerful primitive.
+A *stateful* cryptocurrency might store a mapping between accounts and balances (see [simple token](#ex)).
+Likewise, mappings prove useful when representing *owned* data.
 By tracking ownership with maps, we can easily manage permissions for modifying values specific to individual users or groups.

 Within a specific module, a key-value mapping (between `u32` types) can be stored with this syntax: